 While Ruan’s original paint formula is massively efficient, it required a layer 0.4 millimeters thick to achieve subambient radiant cooling.
 The newer, thinner formulation can achieve similar cooling with a layer just 0.15 millimeters thick.

 The new paint also incorporates voids of air, which make it highly porous.
 This lower density, together with the thinness, provides another huge benefit: reduced weight.
 The newer paint weighs 80% less than the original paint yet achieves nearly identical solar reflectance – 97.9%, compared to the original formula’s 98.1%.

 Ruan and his team of researchers are currently working with the Purdue Research Foundation’s Office of Technology Commercialization for commercialization.
 According to Ruan, “We are in discussions right now to commercialize it.
 There are still a few issues that need to be addressed, but progress is being made.”

 Ruan says the cost and production process is expected to be similar to commercial paint, which they’ve kept in mind from the beginning so that it would be accessible when it’s ready for market.

 Patent applications for this paint formulation have been filed through the Purdue Research Foundation Office of Technology Commercialization.
-For further discussion on this intellectual property, contact Will Buchanan at email@example.com and reference code 2022-RUAN-69542.
+For further discussion on this intellectual property, contact email@example.com and reference code 2022-RUAN-69542.
 This research was supported by the National Science Foundation with Award No. 2102645, and Andrea Felicelli was supported by a National Science Foundation Graduate Research Fellowship.
 The research was performed at Purdue’s FLEX Lab and Ray W. Herrick Laboratories and the Birck Nanotechnology Center of Discovery Park District at Purdue.

 Writer/media contact: Trevor Peters, firstname.lastname@example.org